Providing Services

 By default, the generic handlers for READ requests automatically truncate result sets to a size of 1,000 records max.
 If there are more entries available, a link is added to the response allowing clients to fetch the next page of records.

-The OData response body for truncated result sets contains a nextLink
+The OData response body for truncated result sets contains a nextLink as follows:

 GET .../Books